NHS on-the-spot liver scans identify hundreds at risk of cancer | ITV News

 NHS on-the-spot liver scans identify hundreds at risk of cancer

-An NHS programme to deliver on-the-spot scans to people at risk of liver cancer has identified hundreds of people with disease that needs further checks.
+An NHS programme to deliver on-the-spot scans to people at risk of liver cancer has identified hundreds of people who need further checks.

 Roaming trucks have visited cities including Bristol, Liverpool, London, Brighton and Nottingham to give people in high-risk communities the scans at GP practices, addiction recovery services, food banks, diabetes clinics, sexual health clinics and homeless shelters, NHS England said.